 Difference Between Annuity and 401k

-Annuity is a life-insurance policy which is setup to work as the investment plan where a contract is made between a participant and an insurance company in which participant give money to insurance company and in return insurance company make payments as per the terms and condition whereas 401k is a popular tax-deferred retirement savings plan which is sponsored by employers in which employees are allowed to divert their salary portion by making the defined contribution.
+Annuity is a life insurance policy that works as an investment plan.
+A contract is created between a participant and an insurance company in which the participant gives money to the insurance company; in return, the insurance companies make payments per the terms and conditions.
+In comparison, 401k is a popular tax-deferred retirement savings plan sponsored by employers.
+Employees are allowed to divert their salary by making the defined contribution.

-An annuity is an insurance product, while 401k is a retirement product or plan offered by the employer.
-In this article, we look at the differences between them –
+An annuity is an insurance product, while 401k is a retirement product or plan the employer offers.
+In this article, we look at the differences between them.

-- An annuity is an insurance product wherein installments are made on a periodic basis.
-An annuity can be considered as a contract between the investor and a party where the investor pays a lump sum amount to the organization and receives the installment once age has reached.
+- An annuity is an insurance product wherein installments are periodic.
+An annuity can be considered a contract between the investor and a party where the investor pays a lump sum amount to the organization and receives the installment once age has reached.

-The deduction is tax-deferred.
-The maximum amount which can be contributed is $18,500 per annum, and the amount of tax is deferred until payments are received till retirement.
+- The deduction is tax-deferred.
+The maximum amount one can contribute is $18,500 per annum, and the amount of tax is deferred until payments are received till retirement.

 Annuity vs 401k Infographics